 Public Health Nurses provide health counseling, education and resource information to individuals and groups.

-The Women, Infant and Children (WIC) Supplemental Nutrition Program provides nutrition education, breastfeeding counseling and support and food vouchers for low-income pregnant and breastfeeding women, infants and children through age five.
+The Women, Infant and Children (WIC) Supplemental Nutrition Program provides nutrition education, breastfeeding counseling and support and food benefits for low-income pregnant and breastfeeding women, infants and children through age five.